 Quilts follow the same temperature standards as sleeping bags but offer the opportunity to trim a great deal of weight and packed size.
 If an ultralight fall sleep system is your aim, then quilts deserve serious consideration.
 None more so than the astonishingly light, compact and comfortable Vesper™ 20F/-6C.

 Due to the nature of their construction, we don’t make a quilt that is rated warmer than a 20F/-6C.
-Relying solely on a quilt for your fall sleep system is certainly possible, but requires understanding what type of sleeper you are and what conditions will be encountered.
+Relying solely on a quilt for your fall sleep system is certainly possible, but requires understanding what type of sleeper you, what conditions will be encountered, a warm enough sleeping pad underneath you.

 waking up with quilt and sleeping bag